Michael O'Brien (Fianna Fáil politician): Appearance on Questions and Answers

 The audience applauded him for speaking out.
-The presenter John Bowman said that Michael O'Briens' speech was the most memorable moment in 23 years of the show.
+The presenter John Bowman said that Michael O'Brien's speech was the most memorable moment in 23 years of the show.

-Personal beliefs
+Personal life and death

-While O'Brien is still a Catholic, he rarely goes to church.
+While O'Brien was a Catholic, he rarely went to church.

+O'Brien died in Clonmel on 22 April 2025, at the age of 91, his wife having died before him.